 |Nutritional Guidelines (per serving)|

 Sweet and crisp, gluten-free sesame cookies are not only delicious; they're an unusual gluten-free cookie recipe because very little flour and butter are called for in the recipe.
-Another plus, you don't have to add xanthan gum or guar gum when preparing this gluten-free cookie recipe.
+Another plus: you don't have to add xanthan gum or guar gum when preparing this gluten-free cookie recipe.

-And here's some more good news - sesame seeds are a nutritious addition to gluten-free diets.
+Sesame seeds are a nutritious addition to gluten-free diets.
 According to the USDA Standard Reference Database 24, sesame seeds are a good source of minerals, including calcium, magnesium, potassium, iron, copper, zinc and selenium and they're low in sodium.
 They are rich in fatty acids but contain no cholesterol.
 They are rich in vitamin B1 (thiamin) and fiber.

 Considering that many gluten-free flours and starches are highly refined and not enriched with any vitamins or minerals, adding sesame seeds to cookies adds a nutritional boost!